-The patient believes that his body parts are defective.
-There will also be excessive concern over the body image and are obsessed with what are actually minor flaws in their physical appearance, or might perceive flaws where none actually exist.
-Symptoms associated with this disoder include;
+The patient believes that his or her body parts are defective.
+There may be an excessive concern with body image and obsession over minor flaws in physical appearance.
+The patient may perceive flaws where none actually exists.
+Symptoms associated with this disorder include:

-- Constant checking of appearance in a mirror
+- checking one’s appearance in a mirror frequently

-- Desiring reassurance from others about the person’s appearance
+- seeking reassurance from others about one’s appearance

 Illness anxiety disorder